csc301-2023-fall/project-11-unicef-t/README.md

   * Maintainance (Documentation, Limiting function lengths and global variables) ​
  ## Licenses
-​
- Keep this section as brief as possible.
-You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.
-​
- * What type of license will you apply to your codebase?
-And why?
- * What affect does it have on the development and use of your codebase?

  The license we are using is a standard MIT license.
 We use this license to enforce some basic policies for any open source repositories.
  It has minimal effects on the development and use of our codebase.